CrisGuzmanS/packages.javascript.collecty/README.md

 ]
 ```

-in the next code, as you can see, you can create your own collection, allowing you to trasnform each element that it has from an object to your custom Author class
+in the next code, as you can see, you can create your own collection, allowing you to transform each element that it has from an object to your custom Author class

 ```js
 import Collection from 'collecty'